 This gives the recipient a more intimate feeling and draws him closer to the horrors of the battle.
 When Tennyson concentrates on canons which surround the troops, Harris describes vividly the impact when horse and soldier are hit (yes, spoiler alert: our soldier will be among the casualties – a fact rather well hidden in the thriving music; nothing in the melody indicates a moment of death).
 When Tennyson describes the death of many in a kind of bird’s eye view, Harris depicts one death, but one we witness immediately.
 Both texts have a different strategy to comment upon the many deaths, Tennyson by drawing attention to the large number of victims, Harris by bringing the mortal fear and last moments of one soldier to life.

 By following the steps of one soldier, the song re-enacts the battle.
-He witnesses many horrors on his way, such as “we hurdle bodies that lay on the ground” hearing “the screams of pain as my comrades fall”.
-He knows that he “plunges on into certain death”.
-His dying moment is even worse: “as I lay forgotten and alone”.
-Tennyson’s praise at the end is exchanged for a lonely death that will soon be “forgotten”.
+He witnesses many horrors on his way.
+He knows that he will certainly die.
+His dying moment is even worse; he dies in isolation and in the knowledge that no-one will remember him.
+Tennyson’s praise at the end is exchanged for a lonely death that does not call for remembrance.
 Glory can only be given to the anonymous group by a distant narrator; the soldier who dies on the battle field knows nothing of it.

 Harris has removed all glory and patriotism and replaced it with the horrors of war and a vivid description of death.
 A national event becomes a personal experience and individual death.